nikobordx/OOCms/README.md

 In addition to these, there should be MapPrint coming soon.

 OOCms sets two variables by default, of type Map, named _GET and _POST, wich contain the get and post HTTP request parameters.
-Also, there is a special variable named NULL, wich is used for conditions and is the same as the NULL keyword is in other languages.
-Finaly, there is one more interesting feature in THTML, blocks.
+Also, there is a special variable named NULL, wich is used for conditions and is the same as the NULL keyword is in other languages and another one named ' wich counted as a space (spaces are stripped on parsing, so i made this little helper ;p) Finaly, there is one more interesting feature in THTML, blocks.
 Blocks are either loops or conditions.
 A block starts with ~| and ends with |~ and doesnt need to be surrounded by __{ and }__